-After Casper Sleep made news with its online-only direct-to-consumer boxed mattress, Yogabed made the next big splash.
+Eight months after Casper Sleep came Yogabed – the next big player in boxed mattresses sold online.
+Like Casper Sleep, Yoga Sleep was started by mattress veterans.
 Chris Marsh and Tim Oakhill started Yogabed in December 2014.
 In the genre of direct-order boxable beds, Yogabed has joined Casper as a standard of comparison, much as Tempur-Pedic has been the standard of comparison for memory foam mattresses.
 Their example has stimulated the launch of many other similar enterprises.

-Both Casper Sleep’s and Yogabed’s mattresses are 10” high, have four layers, and have the springier comfort layer on top, but there the resemblance in composition ends.
-The top layer of the Casper Sleep product is 1½” of Dunlop latex, but the Yogabed has no latex, citing avoidance of allergies to rubber tree sap.
+Both Casper Sleep’s and Yogabed’s mattresses are 10” high, have four layers, and have the springier comfort layer on top.
+Until 2017, Casper‘s top layer was Dunlop latex.
+Yogabed has no latex, citing avoidance of allergies to rubber tree sap.
 Instead, in the Yoga Comfort System, this 1” layer is a polyurethane foam called Yoga Instant Response Foam™, which has been designed to be fast responding.

 While the 1½” second Casper layer is called memory foam, the 2” second layer in the Yogabed is called YogaGel.
 Though it is not named as such, it is obviously gel-infused memory foam.
 As such, it does provide pressure relief.
 However, gel infused into memory foam has limits on how much it can cool the mattress (for more info, click here), and the gel does affect the feel of the foam.